-14. Debt
+16. Debt

 As part of the acquisition of Neeltran, the Company identified four equipment financing agreements that Neeltran had entered into prior to the acquisition of Neeltran on May 6, 2021.
-The current debt balance was less than \$0.1 million as of both June 30, 2024 and March 31, 2024.
+The Company did not have a current debt balance as of September 30, 2024 and had a balance of less than \$0.1 million as of March 31, 2024.

-15. Leases
+17. Leases